nager/Nager.Date/README.md

 ## How can I use it?

-If you are use .net you can install the package over nuget for all other languages we have a docker image with a web api available.
+If you are use .net you can install the package via nuget for all other languages we have a docker image with a web api available.

 ### nuget
-The package is available on [nuget](https://www.nuget.org/packages/Nager.Date)
+The package is available via [nuget](https://www.nuget.org/packages/Nager.Date)
 ```
 PM> install-package Nager.Date
 ```